As Students Sought FAFSA Help, 4 Million Calls Went Unanswered

 In a Tuesday statement, an Education Department spokesperson listed steps the agency plans to take to improve the FAFSA process this year and referred to Cardona’s Tuesday letter to college presidents.

 In that letter, the education secretary wrote that the department has been “working tirelessly” to improve the FAFSA experience.
-It outlines 10 steps the agency is taking to address the GAO’s concerns, including providing additional guidance to parents and families for accessing and completing, fully staffing the call center, and implementing user experience and technical fixes.
+It outlines 10 steps the agency is taking to address the GAO’s concerns, including providing additional guidance to parents and families for accessing and completing the form, fully staffing the call center, and implementing user experience and technical fixes.

 GAO recommends stronger leadership and better communication moving forward